-Travel instagram accounts are inspiring people from all over the world to set out on adventures and explore new cultures.
+Travel instagram accounts have inspired people from all over the globe to set out on adventures and explore new cultures.

 1. Start with a Smart Username